Healthy Choices Healthy Lives

 Pilot Project Brings Farmers Markets to Seniors: Improving Access to Fresh Produce

-Situation: Low-income seniors who participate in the food access program known as the Farmers’ Market Nutrition Program (FMNP) may face barriers in accessing traditional farmers markets.
+Situation Low-income seniors who participate in the food access program known as the Farmers’ Market Nutrition Program (FMNP) may face barriers in accessing traditional farmers markets.
 While Dane County distributes all their senior Farmers Market Nutrition Program vouchers annually, redemption of vouchers has been historically low in Dane County as compared to other counties across […]

-When Large-Scale Solar Comes to Town: Building community capacity to address economic, environmental, and social change
+When Large-Scale Solar Comes to Town: Building Community Capacity to Address Economic, Environmental, and Social Change

-Situation: The U.S. is undergoing a rapid energy transformation to clean renewable energy as a major strategy to mitigate climate change.
+Situation The U.S. is undergoing a rapid energy transformation to clean renewable energy as a major strategy to mitigate climate change.
 Rural communities in Wisconsin, which are well suited for large-scale solar or wind development, may experience major economic, environment, and social transitions when a large-scale electric power facility comes to town.
 With any major […]

 Advancing Racial & Social Equity in Wisconsin Farm to School: Strategies for Investing in Historically-Underserved Producers